SoftwareAG/c8y-docs/content/concepts/applications-bundle/application-subscription.md

 Tenants can be subscribed to applications which have been deployed by their superior tenant ({{< management-tenant >}} or {{< enterprise-tenant >}}).

-[Granting access to subtenants](/standard-tenant/managing-permissions/#application-access) and [subscribing to applications](/enterprise-tenant/managing-tenant/#subscribing-applications) is done in the Administration application.
+[Granting access to subtenants](/standard-tenant/managing-permissions/#application-access) and [subscribing to applications](/enterprise-tenant/managing-tenants/#subscribing-applications) is done in the Administration application.

 Tenants can also have their own applications which can also be subscribed to subtenants.
-See [Custom applications](/standard-tenant/ecosystem/#custom-applications)for details on how to add custom applications.
+See [Custom applications](/standard-tenant/ecosystem/#custom-applications) for details on how to add custom applications.

 ### Service discovery {#service-discovery}